 Forsooth, thou art most rad!

 Now this takes me back.
 What can I even say about 1986’s Dragon Quest, better known here as Dragon Warrior?
-It was the first RPG for the Famicom/NES and consequently the first that many gamers of my generation, myself included, were ever exposed to.
+It was the first turn-based RPG for the Famicom/NES and consequently the first that many gamers of my generation, myself included, were ever exposed to.
 It’s ground zero for an entire genre in the minds of millions.
 The wilds of Alefgard are where I scored my first experience point, achieved my first level-up, and cast my first healing spell.
 This is primal stuff, man.
 Archetypal.

 I can start by dispelling a few common misconceptions about the game.
 For starters, it was neither the first console RPG (1982’s Dragonstomper for the Atari 2600 is the best candidate for that honor) nor the first Japanese RPG (domestic creations like The Black Onyx and Dragon Slayer were staples on Japanese home computers as early as 1984).
 It also wasn’t designer Yuji Horii’s first major success.
 1985 had seen the Famicom release of Portopia Renzoku Satsujin Jiken (“The Portopia Serial Murder Incident”), Horii’s port of his own “visual novel” style detective adventure game originally released for home computers in 1983.
 In converting Portopia for Nintendo’s machine, Horii wisely avoided limiting the game’s appeal by forgoing use of the Famicom keyboard accessory and instead replacing the text parser of the computer versions with a menu of fourteen standardized commands that could be easily managed with the default controller.
 As the first adventure game released for the Famicom, Portopia moved over 700,000 units and ignited a passion for visual novels that persists in Japanese gaming circles to this day.